 Class teacher: Miss T Oakley Teaching Assistant: Mr J Gibbs

-Huge congratulations to Charley Cobbold and Jahmiah Brown for being chosen as team leaders – I hope you show the rest of the school your strong and fair leadership skills.
+Huge congratulations to Kaia Heffer for being chosen as Sapphire team leader – I hope you show the rest of the school your strong and fair leadership skills.

 Scarily this is the final year of primary education for your child and what a jam-packed year we have ahead: Crucial crew, SATS, sports day, leavers play, leavers party and Kingswood!!
 But before all these exciting events happen we have the matter of educating our pupils with a full, diverse and hopefully entertaining curriculum.

 9.05-9.30am = LEXIA – a spelling and reading program that the children follow practising spelling and comprehension skills (up to 18 levels).

 10.45-11.00am = Break

 11.00-12.30pm = Maths – in ability sets